-After a successful Crowdfund Campaign in December 2018, Stories of Sanctuary raised enough finds to take the project to new audiences across the UK in 2019.
+It was the successful Crowdfund Campaign in December 2018 that gave birth to the idea that Stories of Sanctuary could be translated into other towns and cities across the North East and beyond.
+In 2018, Citizen Songwriters CIC was established and enough funds were raised to take the project to new audiences across the UK in 2019.
 The project visited Stockton Arts Centre (March 22), Sheffield’s Migration Matters Festival (June 22), University of Hull’s Refugee Week (June 23), Hartlepool Waterfront Festival (July 21), the International Festival of Glass, Stourbridge (August 26), Leicester Cathedral for ArtReach’s Journeys Festival International (August 27) and Chandler’s Ford Methodist Church in Southampton (November 9).

 The tour not only brought Stories of Sanctuary’s powerful songs of hope and courage to new audiences, the tour was an opportunity for those from refugee backgrounds to visit new cities and develop their skills.
 Sabah, one of the tour coordinators and singers describes the impact of the tour:

 “On the tour, we were hosted by local residents.
 We were welcomed with warm hearts.
 Music is the language of the world.
 When I was singing, I felt every word I sang.
 I sang from my heart to all the hearts of the audience.
 I wanted to tell them that despite pain and sadness, we are brave because sometimes you just need to hope and have faith that things will work out”